MDCarrasco/OCR_P4/README.md

 - ### Start a tournament

 <img width="490" alt="image" src="https://user-images.githubusercontent.com/50454011/107683173-8a414580-6ca1-11eb-9bd2-c8900ec91d8d.gif">
 FINALLY !
 You have at least 3 players registered and a tournament scheduled.
-Time to play the game.
+Time to play the game.<br />
-All you have to do is tell "Chess yo self" who won or if this is a tie.
+All you have to do is tell "Chess yo self" who won or if this is a tie.<br />
-(THIS DOES NOT WORK CURRENTLY).
+(THIS DOES NOT WORK CURRENTLY).<br />
-Matchmaking follows the swiss-system.
+Matchmaking follows the swiss-system.<br />
-If there are an uneven number of players, then players may get one point from playing against no one during a round.
+If there are an uneven number of players, then players may get one point from playing against no one during a round.<br />
 You get to see the winner's cup at the end.

 - ### Display match history